ydataai/ydata-profiling/README.md

 * `progress_bar` (`bool`): If True, `pandas-profiling` will display a progress bar.
 * `infer_dtypes` (`bool`): When `True` (default) the `dtype` of variables are inferred using `visions` using the typeset logic (for instance a column that has integers stored as string will be analyzed as if being numeric).

-More settings can be found in the [default configuration file](https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_default.yaml), [minimal configuration file](https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_minimal.yaml) and [dark themed configuration file](https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_dark.yaml).
+More settings can be found in the [default configuration file](https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_default.yaml) and [minimal configuration file](https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_minimal.yaml).

 You find the configuration docs on the advanced usage page [here](https://pandas-profiling.github.io/pandas-profiling/docs/master/rtd/pages/advanced_usage.html)